Modernsapien/project-week-3/README.md

 project week

-appName is a productivity app designed to support students with their revision and study schedules.
+StudyWise is a productivity app designed to support students with their revision and study schedules.
 It offers a range of features, including a todo list, calendar, Pomodoro timer, and dark/night mode, to help users stay organized, focused, and motivated during their study sessions.

 ## Table of Contents